-This article highlights the different prices for consumer goods and services in the European Union (EU), looking at price level indices (PLIs), which provide a comparison of countries' price levels relative to the EU average and are calculated using purchasing power parities.
-It also provides an indication of the degree of price convergence in the EU Member States and considers price levels in the three EFTA countries (Iceland, Norway, and Switzerland), the acceding state Croatia, four EU candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Serbia and Turkey) and two potential candidate countries(Albania, Bosnia and Herzegovina).
+This article presents the most recent analysis of price levels for consumer goods and services in the European Union (EU), focusing on price level indices (PLIs), which provide a comparison of countries' price levels relative to the EU average and are calculated using purchasing power parities.

-In 2011, price levels for consumer goods and services differed widely across Europe.
-Among EU Member States, in Denmark consumer prices were 42 % higher than the average of the 27 EU Member States, while the cheapest country was Bulgaria (49 % below the average).
-If the price level index is higher than 100, the country concerned may be considered to be relatively expensive compared with the EU average and conversely, if the price level index is lower than 100, then the country is relatively cheap compared with the EU average.
+In 2013, price levels for consumer goods and services differed widely across Europe.
+Among EU Member States, in Denmark consumer prices were 40 % higher than the average of the 28 EU Member States, while the cheapest country was Bulgaria (48 %).

 - 1 Main statistical findings